-ACADEMIC DIVISIONS, DEPARTMENTS OF INSTRUCTION, AND COURSE OFFERINGS courses is described on the following pages.
+ACADEMIC DIVISIONS, DEPARTMENTS OF INSTRUCTION, AND COURSE OFFERINGS

 In general, courses numbered 100 to 299 should be taken during the first two years of college, and those numbered 300 or above should be taken during the junior and senior years.
 Any variation from this order must have the approval of the Dean of Instruction.